 Some people are so wrapped up in their own world of suffering, they forget to have empathy with other people’s suffering.
 We seem to live in a selfish world and people close their eyes and ears to the constant stream of tears.
 We seem to be able to watch the news or read the newspapers in a dispassionate way.
 The horrendous suffering that is going on throughout the world doesn’t touch us.
 We have our own problems to deal with.
 This is not a kind or helpful way of thinking.
 If we do not have compassion for others, why should they have compassion for us?
 This is not the type of world we should wish to live in or leave for our children.

 So again, have a set phrase ready to mentally recite once you feel you are not caring for another person’s suffering.
-Something like this; may I be released from my suffering, may they be released from their suffering, may all beings be released from suffering, arise in my heart.’
+Something like this; may I be released from my suffering, may they be released from their suffering, may all beings be released from suffering, may compassion arise in my heart.’
 But, as before, it is important you decide on your own wording, so it resonates with you, this is just a suggestion.

 Sometimes when we are being harassed by a homeless person annoyance arises in us and not compassion, so next time that happens, mentally recite your set phrase.
 It doesn’t mean you are going to give them all your money out of compassion, but it does mean you will feel empathy towards them.
 You should try to recite your phrase every time you feel that you are not being compassionate.
 What these phrases do is connect us to others.
 We appreciate that they are suffering just like us, so once we have this connection, it is easier to radiate compassion towards other beings.